Justus Drugstore: A Restaurant, located in Smithville, Missouri, has a lot riding on its name.

 Welcome to the Show

 It’s funny how life turns out.
 Some people let go of the string to helium-filled dreams and watch that balloon rise and disappear.
 Others seek out their dreams, willing to jump into a hot-air balloon of uncertainty, take a risky flight, search for the time and place to drift back to earth, and transform wishes into reality.
-Before they even began working in a restaurant, Eklof and Justus had dreams of opening a bed-and-breakfast.
+Before they even began working in a restaurant, Camille Eklof and Jonathan Justus had dreams of opening a bed-and-breakfast.
 That bed-and-breakfast never came to be, but the couple set off on a path that led to another dream.

 Today, Justus and Eklof live in a tiny 100-year-old house on a half-acre property in Paradise near Smithville Lake.
 After years of traveling and working in restaurants in the United States and France, the couple settled down and spent two-and-a-half-years fixing up their corner of paradise from top to bottom.
 The unassuming house––a sanctuary from the restaurant––is located on a quiet road and is surrounded by old trees, bushes, and flowers planted around the sloping hills.
 Inside, the cozy home has a guest room, a kitchen the size of a broom closet, and a porch that beckons guests to sit a spell.
 The interior is filled with art, books, and memorabilia; the sort of belongings that serve as a prompt for stories about heritage, purpose, origin, and discovery.

 Conviviality and hospitality is part of the rich adventure that Eklof and Justus share as wife and husband, entrepreneurs, and lovers of a good life fashioned from hard work.
 Both at work and at home, Justus is fond of telling tales and anecdotes about common objects and arcane artifacts.
-He is short and stocky with a stout belly earned––like many career chefs––from cooking and tasting in the kitchen and dining at the table.
-His brain is an encyclopedia of collective knowledge one might find from a historian, European tour guide, forest ranger, farmer, cyclist, chef, and the culinary bible LaRousse Gastronomique.
+He is short and stocky with a stout belly earned–like many career chefs–from cooking and tasting in the kitchen and dining at the table.
+His brain is an encyclopedia of collective knowledge one might find from a historian, European tour guide, forest ranger, farmer, forager, cyclist, chef, and the culinary bible LaRousse Gastronomique.
 Give him a glass of wine and enough time to get a lungful of air and he will entertain you with lively conversation to pass the time.
 This knowledge and years of experience in the culinary industry inform his lively patois of cooking terminology and innate love for fine food, drink, and people with a similar affinity.

 Equally experienced in the restaurant industry, Eklof is slim as a willow tree and quick with a smile.
 She is savvy about cuisine and full of industriousness that is evident as she bustles around the restaurant.
 As co-owner and general manager, she wears many hats such as overseeing the front of the house staff of servers and bartenders.
 She trains the serving staff, helps to bus tables, and manages the wine inventory.
 Eklof greets regular customers and welcomes newcomers to the smartly designed space.
 A television screen mounted near the doorway to the patio shows images of the do-it-yourself construction and remodeling the duo undertook before opening over a year ago.
 She spent a “day off” in late May 2008 to plant herbs and flowers in flowerbeds positioned around a new patio next to the restaurant.
 Between scoops of fertilizer, she dusted off dirt from work gloves and worn jeans to field phone calls for reservations and questions from her husband.